Independent Mental Health Advocate (IMHA)

 How to access this service:

 This is a self-referral service; alternatively you can ask to be referred by hospital or social care staff, or a family member.
-You can self-refer using the referral form here or contact us by telephone on 02380 208951 or email at email@example.com.
+You can self-refer using the referral form here or contact us by email at firstname.lastname@example.org.

 Please use this Accessing Statutory Advocacy flowchart to check if you have a legal entitlement to advocacy (professionals can use it to check if they have a legal duty to offer advocacy).